JuliaIO/ProtoBuf.jl/README.md

 With fields set as optional, it is quite likely that some field in the instance you just read may not be present.
 For a freshly constructed object, it may suffice to check if the member is defined (`isdefined(obj, fld)`).
 But if an object is being reused, the field may have been populated during an earlier read.

-The `isfilled` method comes handy in such cases.
+The `isfilled(obj::Any, fld::Symbol)` method comes handy in such cases.
 It returns `true` only if the field was populated the last time it was read using `readproto`.

 ````
 julia> using ProtoBuf